 Even the best GNU/Linux distributions, such as Debian GNU/Linux and Arch Linux, that are still driven by Open Source enthusiasts, are not immune to this problem because they still depend heavily on the fragmented tools, but several developers has been hired by some of these major commercial companies.

 In my article The real motivation behind systemd I have previously written about how the primary reason for developing systemd is Red Hat's interests in embedded devices, primarily at the U.S. Military and the automobile industry.
 Initially systemd was released as a new init system, but it has slowly grown into what Poettering describes as "a suite of software that provides fundamental building blocks for a Linux operating system."
 This is by design, not by coincidence.

 In an interview with Red Had CEO Jim Whitehurst he states:

 We partner with the largest embedded vendors in the world, particularly in the telecom and automotive industries where stability and reliability is the number one concern.
 They easily adapted to systemd.

 I have nothing against systemd as an administration tool, on the contrary I really like it, and I even like several of the tools that comes with it, but the main problem with systemd is that its continued development is motivated by a company's economic interests and not the Open Source community interests.
 As such, the adoption of systemd by the major Linux distributions, such as Debian GNU/Linux and Arch Linux, was a big mistake in my humble opinion.
 They have made themselves heavily dependent upon systemd.

 Another heavy influencer on the Linux world is Google.
 Google has developed both Android and Chrome OS, both Linux kernel-based operating systems.
 Chrome OS is derived from Chromium OS and uses the Google Chrome web browser as its principal user interface.

 Chrome OS is viewed as a competitor to Microsoft, both directly to Microsoft Windows and indirectly the company's word processing and spreadsheet applications, the latter through Chrome OS's reliance on cloud computing.
-And this is one of the core problems with Chrome OS, it is build with great reliance of Googles cloud infrastructure.
+And this is one of the core problems with Chrome OS, it is built with great reliance of Googles cloud infrastructure.